covarianttensor/discord-music-bot/README.md

 docker-compose up
 ```

-Your bot will start the build process if this is your first time runnig the bot, then it will log into Discord and be ready to accept commands.
+Your bot will start the build process, if this is your first time runnig the bot, then it will log into Discord and be ready to accept commands.